Why Did My Car Insurance Rate Go Up?

 What are the reasons for a car insurance rate increase?

-When your car insurance premium increases, it’s typically due to specific changes in your risk profile or coverage.
-Here are the main reasons your rate might go up:
+When your car insurance premium goes up, it’s usually tied to specific changes in your risk profile or coverage.
+Here are the main reasons your rate might increase:

 Personal driving factors: